Environmental & Natural Resources Law & Policy LLM

 Colorado School of Mines

 The University of Denver Sturm College of Law and the Colorado School of Mines (CSM) have had a long and successful relationship, offering law students interested in a career in natural resources and environmental law the opportunity to pursue a graduate-level degree at CSM jointly with their JD degree at the University of Denver.
-LLM and MLS ENRLP (formally MRLS) students in the International Natural Resources and Environmental Law Graduate Studies program also may take CSMcourses.
+LLM and MLS students in the International Natural Resources and Environmental Law Graduate Studies program also may take CSMcourses.
 The Colorado School of Mines is just twenty minutes from the Sturm College of Law campus.

 The Colorado School of Mines was established in the late 1800s and is regarded as preeminent among universities worldwide, offering courses in engineering, economics, geology, petroleum, environment, and other earth science disciplines.
 CSM’s departments of Geophysics and Resource Economics are considered among the finest in the world.
 The school maintains its own “working laboratory” mine in nearby Idaho Springs, and a geological and petroleum camp near Pueblo, Colorado.